howie6879/ruia/docs/en/topics/selector.md

 ### Core arguments

+Arguments of all `Field` classes:
+- default: default value if no HTML tag founded.
+- many: bool, the return value will be a list.

-Arguments of `AttrField` and `TextField`:
+Arguments of `TextField`:
 - css_select: locate the HTML tag by css selector.
 - xpath_select: locate the HTML tag by xpath selector.
-- default: default value if no HTML tag founded.

-对于`TextField`，主要参数说明如下：

 Arguments of `AttrField`:
 - attr: the target attribute name of HTML tag.
+- css_select: locate the HTML tag by css selector.
+- xpath_select: locate the HTML tag by xpath selector.

 ### Usage